cf73/humanity/content/collections/documentaries/a-life-on-our-planet.md

     content:
       -
         type: text
-        text: 'The world is fortunate for the wise and heartfelt voice of this 94-year-old naturalist, broadcaster and humanist.
+        text: 'The world is fortunate for the wise and heartfelt voice of this now 98-year-old naturalist, broadcaster and humanist.
 He not only clarifies Earth’s climate crisis; he also delineates clear solutions, as in his must-see film, A Life on the Planet.'
   -
     type: paragraph
     content: